 Thank you for considering our Critical Care Anesthesiology program for your fellowship training!

 This is an accordion element with a series of buttons that open and close related content panels.

 We utilize the San Francisco Match (https://www.sfmatch.org/) and ask all interested applicants to apply via the SF Match’s Central Application Service (CAS).
 Please complete and submit the CAS application form online and provide three letters of reference.

 In-cycle interviews will take place February through May for positions starting the following year.
 On rare occasions we reserve a second fellowship position “outside of the match” for applicants that decided to pursue critical care off-cycle to SF-Match.
 Please email us for more information if you are interested in an off-cycle application.

 Please direct application process questions to:

 Madison, WI 53792-3272

 Fellowship Rotations and Educational Conferences

 Our fellows rotate through our intensive care units in 2-4 week blocks, with 9-months of total ICU experiences.
-A typical balance of ICU exposure includes 2-months in the surgical/trauma ICU, 3-3.5 months in the medical ICU, and 3.5-4 months in the cardiothoracic ICU.
+A typical balance of ICU exposure includes approximately 2-months in the surgical/trauma ICU, 3 months in the medical ICU, 3 months in the cardiothoracic ICU and 1 month in the neurointensive care unit.
 We have additional flexibility to work-in elective or dedicated ICU time in the non-surgical cardiology and neurology/neurosurgery ICUs.

 Each week, our department hosts anesthesiology lectures, anesthesiology grand rounds and two echo conferences.
 The critical care groups also have weekly conferences, specific to each unit.
 The critical care lecture series provides the core background knowledge to succeed in subspecialty certification.
 Finally, we provide a month-to-month guided reading / topic-based curriculum that combines textbook chapters with core review articles and landmark manuscripts in our field.